Particular/docs.particular.net/servicepulse/intro-failed-messages.md

 To retry a failed message, select the failed message(s) in the failed messages list and click the "Retry Selected" button (or click "Retry Group").

 A message that is sent for retry is marked as such, and is not displayed in the failed message list or included in failed message groups, unless the reprocessing fails again.
+Messages sent for retry appear in the [Pending Retries screen](intro-pending-retries.md) until either an audit message is received indicating success, the message is returned as an error, or the message is manually marked as resolved.

 If a message fails repeated retry attempts, an indication is added, including the number of times it has failed.